-Songs and dances vocabulary in Luchazi
+Songs and dances vocabulary: Luchazi to English

-Vocabulary for songs and dances in Luchazi
+Vocabulary for songs and dances: Luchazi to English

 The Luchazi people have songs and dances relevant to the occasions which includes the girl's and boys' initiation ceremony, chief's tours, annual celebration of outstanding achievements, crowning a new royal ruler, funeral and burial.
 Here are the terms and phrases categorized

-General terms and phrases
+General musical terms and phrases: Luchazi to English

 - Imba = sing.